CamHenlin/iMessageService/README.md

 ### purpose:

-the purpose of this project is to provide a web interface for basic imessage usage on non-apple devices and computers. ie, android, windows phone, blackberry, etc.
+the purpose of this project is to provide a web interface for basic imessage sending and receiving on non-apple devices and computers. ie, android, windows phone, blackberry, etc. capable of using a sevice like jabber to issue push notification to devices for new imessages as well.

 why? because i broke my iphone, got a windows phone for cheap, and didn't want to get rid of imessages since i'm switching back to iphone in a few months